EpicWiz/howto-node-sequelize-express-expressHB/README.md

 ## Sequelize-CLI Files

-I've created notes explaining the details of the files generated at `/config/config.json` and `/models/index.js` so that everything going in within them is as clear and understandable as I am capable of making it.
+I've created notes explaining the details of the files generated at `/config/config.json` and `/models/index.js` so that everything going on within them is as clear and understandable as I am capable of making it.

 1. Click [`/config/config.json`](./config-wNotes.json) to view the notes on this file.

-2. Click [`/models/indes.js`](./model-index-wNotes.js) to view the notes on this file.
+2. Click [`/models/index.js`](./model-index-wNotes.js) to view the notes on this file.

 ##### Here is a sample from the `index.js` file